Restorative Expanded Functions: An 80-hour Training Program

 MINNESOTA LICENSED DENTAL HYGIENISTS AND DENTAL ASSISTANTS: Would you like to add a new dimension to your professional career?
 Are you ready to take on more clinical responsibility?

 The Minnesota Dental Practice Acts allows a licensed dental assistant or dental hygienist to perform certain restorative procedures under indirect supervision upon completion of a board-approved course and issuance of a Restorative Functions (RF) credential.
-The procedures allowed include: (1) place, contour, and adjust amalgam restorations; (2) place, contour, and adjust glass ionomer; (3) adapt and cement stainless steel crowns; and (4) place, contour, and adjust Class I and Class V supragingival composite restorations where the margins are entirely within the enamel and Class II supragingival composite restorations on primary teeth.
+The procedures allowed include: (1) place, contour, and adjust amalgam restorations; (2) place, contour, and adjust glass ionomer; (3) adapt and cement stainless steel crowns; and (4) place, contour, and adjust Class I and Class V composite restorations where the margins are entirely within the enamel and Class II supragingival composite restorations on primary teeth.
 The program has been revised to include the training required of Minnesota licensed dental assistants and dental hygienists in order to perform gingival displacement procedures on patients.

 This Minnesota Board of Dentistry approved training program will give you the knowledge and practical skills to confidently perform restorative expanded functions in practice.
 You will benefit from one-on-one interaction with experienced instructors who will share a myriad of clinical tips that come from an average of 30 years of practice and teaching experience in restorative and pediatric dentistry.

 Phase One: During the 80-hour classroom and pre-clinical portion of the continuing dental education program, you will learn how to:

 - recognize properties and indications for use of different dental materials.

 - recognize and duplicate normal dental anatomy in the pediatric and adult dentition.

 - manipulate, condense, place and contour amalgam restorations.

-- manipulate, place, cure and polish glass ionomer and Class I & V composite restorations.
+- manipulate, place, cure and polish glass ionomer and Class I, II & V composite restorations.

 - adapt, cement and remove excess cement from stainless steel crowns on primary teeth.

 - evaluate and adjust the occlusion for amalgam, glass ionomer, and composite restorations.

 - utilize a restorative expanded function auxiliary (RF) in practice.